 Solutions Manual for Exploring Chemical Analysis, Fifth Edition, by Daniel C. Harris, W.H.
-Freeman and Company, 2012.
+Freeman and Company.
+(Also available in the Chemistry Library.)

 COURSE ORGANIZATION

 LECTURE

 Lectures organize the material, cover the basic principles of each topic, and present illustrations and demonstrations.
 A lecture is not intended to describe or explain everything you should learn; rather, it will indicate what topics it is important to study and provide some insight into those topics.
 Read the assigned sections of the textbook prior to lecture.
 Take notes during lecture to capture your understanding of what you heard and saw.
 After lecture, reread and study the appropriate pages in the textbook.